-Your eyes adapt and change throughout your life, which is why it’s important to visit your optometrist at least once each year for a comprehensive exam.
+Your eyes adapt and change throughout your life, which is why it’s important to visit your optometrist at least once each year for a comprehensive eye exam in our Belmont, MA optometry office.
 During your appointment, one of our skilled optometric technicians will perform a variety of tests to ensure that your eyes are healthy, and that there aren’t any problems lingering beneath the surface of your cornea that you may not otherwise notice.

 Because we aren’t able to see directly through your eye to make sure that there aren’t problems developing below the surface, we will conduct a series of tests to ensure that they’re functioning properly during your routine eye exam.
 If we notice anything out of the ordinary, we’ll be able to diagnose the issue and develop a treatment plan before the problem gets any worse.